 DELHI Bursting with energy, Delhi really lives up to India’s nickname, the ‘Land of Contrasts’.
 Enjoy a morning discovering the spice-scented streets of Old Delhi’s Chandni Chowk bazaar on a cycle rickshaw tour, and later visit the soaring five-storied tower, Qutub Minar – one of India’s finest monuments.
 Admire the stunning Persian architecture of UNESCO-listed Humayun's Tomb and take in the impressive government buildings of New Delhi on a drive through the city.

-AGRA Here you can tick one of the world’s most famous sights off your bucket list – the spellbinding Taj Mahal.
+AGRA Travel to Agra from Delhi on the Gaitman Express train, your first rail experience in a country famed for its trains.
+Once here you can tick one of the world’s most famous sights off your bucket list – the spellbinding Taj Mahal.
 During your time in Agra, you’ll be able to see this UNESCO World Heritage site and Wonder of the World at both sunrise and sunset.
-The 16-Century Agra Fort is another of the city’s highlights.
-Explore its Mughal-style architecture and red sandstone palaces.
+The 16th Century Agra Fort is another of the city’s highlights; explore its Mughal-style architecture and red sandstone palaces.

-JAIPUR The ‘pink city’ is known for its blushed architecture and vibrant street bazaars.
+JAIPUR On your way to Jaipur, stop at Fatehpur Sikri, a deserted city which was once the ancient capital of the Mughals.
+The ‘pink city’ of Jaipur is known for its blushed architecture and vibrant street bazaars.
 Get stuck into the culture of this Rajasthan capital with a city tour led by an expert local guide.
 You’ll visit Jaipur’s crown jewel, the Amber Fort, alongside the incredible City Palace, and the 18th Century astronomical observatory, Jantar Mantar.

-AMRITSAR The holy city of Amritsar is home to the Sikh religion’s holiest shrine, the Golden Temple – a serene and spiritual sight.
+AMRITSAR Fly to the holy city of Amritsar which is home to the Sikh religion’s holiest shrine, the Golden Temple – a serene and spiritual sight.
 Admire its spectacular Islamic and Hindu architecture, and learn about Amritsar’s sombre past at the Jallianwala Bagh gardens – the site of the 1919 Amritsar massacre.

-DHARAMSHALA A stunning hillside town which sits in the Kangra Valley of Himalayan state, Himachal Pradesh.
-Experience the fascinating heritage and traditions of Tibet culture with a visit to its colourful temple, monastery, museum and art centre.
+DHARAMSHALA This stunning hillside town sits in the Kangra Valley of Himalayan state, Himachal Pradesh.
+Experience the fascinating heritage and traditions of Tibetan culture with a visit to its colourful temple, monastery, museum and art centre.
 You’ll also take a trip to McLeod Ganj, the home of the Dalai Lama.

-PRAGPUR The Heritage Village of Pragpur has a charming and old-worldly vibe.
+PRAGPUR Continue by road to the Heritage Village of Pragpur which has a charming and old-worldly vibe.
 You can enjoy an afternoon at leisure with the freedom to explore this small village at your own pace.
 Wander through its narrow shopping streets or head outside the village and discover the sacred Jwalamukhi Temple, dedicated to the ‘Goddess of Light’.

 Tailor your tour

 We’ve crafted this suggested itinerary to show you how you could explore the historical treasures and mountain regions of northern India.
 But if you have a little more time on your hands and want to see a whole other side of this culture-rich country, we recommend extending your trip and spending a few days in the south.
-Kerala is a maze of calm waterways and luminous green landscapes.
-Here, you could explore a thriving tea plantation and cruise the beautiful backwaters on a traditional house boat.
+Kerala is a maze of calm waterways and luminous green landscapes to allow travel at a slower pace with plenty of relaxation.
+Here, you could explore a thriving tea plantation and cruise the beautiful backwaters on a traditional houseboat.

-Alternatively, indulge in five-star luxury throughout your Golden Triangle tour and upgrade your stay in Delhi, Agra and Jaipur with Oberoi Hotels and Resorts.
-At Agra’s Oberoi Amarvilas, you can actually see the Taj Mahal from almost every window.
+If you are celebrating a special occasion, why not indulge in five-star luxury throughout your Golden Triangle tour and upgrade your stay in Delhi, Agra and Jaipur with Oberoi Hotels and Resorts.
+At Agra’s Oberoi Amarvilas, you can see the Taj Mahal from almost every window.

 We’re experts in creating tailor-made itineraries, so chat to one of our travel experts and let us plan an India adventure that suits you.